GalenIvanov/Combinatorics-Red/README.md

 ## N-th combination

-Finds the n-th combination of k elements from a set.
+`n-combination` finds the n-th combination of k elements from a set.
 Uses combinatorial number system.

 ```
 >>n-combination [1 2 3] 2 1  ; the first combination of 2 elements from [1 2 3]